 1955: Sun Records released “Folsom Prison Blues” by Johnny Cash.
-Recorded earlier that July, the song was inspired by Inside the Walls of Folsom Prison, a 1951 noir film that Cash had seen while serving in West Germany in the United States Air Force.
+Recorded earlier that July, the song was inspired by Inside the Walls of Folsom Prison, a 1951 noir film that Cash saw while serving in West Germany in the United States Air Force.

 1958: Jackie Wilson started five weeks at the top of Billboard’s R&B chart with his first #1 single, “Lonely Treadrops.”

 1959: The Everly Brothers recorded “Let It Be Me” in New York.
 Originally a French hit in 1955 titled “Je t’appartiens,” the English version was first recorded by American pop singer Jill Corey in 1957 and further popularized by the Everly Brothers in 1960, whose version reached #7 on the Billboard Hot 100.

 1964: Dusty Springfield was deported from South Africa after performing before a desegregated audience at a show near Capetown.
 Springfield was the first British artist to stipulate the inclusion of a specific “No Apartheid” clause into her contract, and her disgust with the country’s policy of racial segregation and discrimination inspired a cultural boycott of South Africa.

 1964: Capitol Records released the Beatles’ seventh American album, Beatles ‘65, which contained eight of the fourteen songs from the band’s newest UK LP, Beatles for Sale.
 After entering the Billboard pop chart, the album moved from #98 straight to #1, making the biggest jump to the top position in the history of the Billboard album charts up to that time.